 A Vigilance & Monitoring Committee is functioning to review implementation of the PoA Act under the Chairmanship of the Secretary, Social Welfare, Chandigarh Administration.
-Last meeting of the Committee was held on 11.8.2015.

 5.28.2 SC AND ST PROTECTION CELL

 The Union Territory Administration has set up a Scheduled Castes and Scheduled Tribes Protection Cell under the supervision of the Inspector General of Police.